ppy/osu-web/SETUP.md

 Run the above command to rebuild the database and seed with sample data.
 In order for the seeder to seed beatmaps, you must enter a valid osu!
 API key into your `.env` configuration file as it obtains beatmap data from the osu!
 API.

-# Development

-## Generating assets while developing
+## Continuous asset generation while developing

 To continuously generate assets as you make changes to files (less, coffeescript) you can run `webpack` in `watch` mode.